UpcomingIn Person

 Professor at University of Exeter

-Rebecca Probert is a Professor at the University of Exeter, researching excuses for bigamy in nineteenth-century England and Wales.
+Rebecca Probert is a Professor at the University of Exeter, focusing on excuses for bigamy in nineteenth-century England and Wales.

 Saskia Lettmaier